 Thrift shops can be overwhelming for newbies.
 I’ve been doing this for a lot of years and until now I still get overwhelmed whenever I go to thrift shops.
 There’s just a ton of items scattered around the place and it’s hard to stay focus.

 A few years after, I then moved on to buying and selling clothes.
-I’m still new with clothes, but since I’m familiar with a handful of bag brands that also create clothes, I started by looking for those brands until I gradually learned the other brands.
+I’m still new to clothes, but since I’m familiar with a handful of bag brands that also create clothes, I started by looking for those brands until I gradually learned the other brands.
 So, whenever I’m scouring the racks, I focus on looking at those highly valuable brands that I know.

 Specializing in a few items at first could make buying items at thrift shops a less overwhelming experience and it could also build a strong foundation once you decide to explore other items that you could sell in the future.